kslgrd/keithsilgard.com/_posts/2012-01-24-seeking-permanence.markdown

 A simpler plan would be finding a way to share everything I've learned.
 I've amassed a hoard of experience, but it's taken me thirty years to get here.
 I honestly feel like I could condense a lot of what I know, and help people to fast forward their own ambitions.
 I'm only capable of doing so much, but if I were to share what I know, and find a way to really connect with people, I might help dozens, hundreds, or (dare to dream) thousands of other people.
 It's a little humbling to think of the effect someone like [Joel Spolsky](http://joelonsoftware.com/) has had on software developers all around the world.

 The key to all of this is finding a way to create something that people love.
 Whether it's a simple piece of software that makes somebody's life easier, a blog where you share everything you know, or The Next Big Thing&trade;, you just need people to need it.
 That's the big secret.
-Permanence comes with indispensability, and that what I really want.
+Permanence comes with indispensability, and that's what I really want.